A Generic Overview of Lumiere Video Editor

 - Forums & Message Boards: Pose questions, get critiques.

-- Social Media Groups: Platforms like Discord can have groups focused on Lumiere Video Editor.
+- Social Media Groups: Platforms like Reddit can have groups dedicated to Lumiere Video Editor.

 - Local Meetups or Events: If relevant, attend workshops to learn hands-on.